 Dr Cohen has had a long-standing interest in the pathophysiology of diarrheal diseases and continues to direct basic science and clinical research programs related to intestinal secretion and infection.
 These programs include studies of the guanylin family of intestinal peptides, epidemiology and pathogenesis of diarrheagenic E. coli and studies of human cholera and typhoid fever vaccines.

 Dr Cohen is active in the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN) where he has served as president.
-He is also active in the American Gastroenterological Association, where he has served as chair of the section on Growth Development and Nutrition and currently serves on the Research Policy Committee.
+He is also active in the American Gastroenterological Association, where he has served as chair of the section on Growth Development and Nutrition.
 He is a member of the Clinical Research Committee of the Cystic Fibrosis Foundation (CFFTI), and has served as permanent and ad hoc member on a number of NIH study sections and the National Commission on Digestive Diseases.

 Ciarán P. Kelly, MD, is Professor of Medicine at Harvard Medical School, Chief of the Herrman L. Blumgart Internal Medicine Firm, Director of Gastroenterology Training and Medical Director of the Celiac Center at Beth Israel Deaconess Medical Center, Boston, Massachussets.
 Dr. Kelly earned his medical degree from Trinity College in Dublin, Ireland where he was a Foundation Scholar and recipient of numerous academic awards.
 Dr Kelly has also received postgraduate clinical and research awards from the Crohn's and Colitis Foundation of America, the American Gastroenterological Association and the National Institutes of Health.
 He is an American Gastroenterology Association Fellow and a Fellow of the American College of Gastroenterology.